22 Thoughtful Gifts to Give a Friend in the Hospital

 Meghan Jean added, “Flowers are always so nice and thoughtful.
 Hospitals are not the most warm or encouraging places to be.
 Bringing a bit of natural beauty in always helps and shows you were thought about.
 Being thought about is the biggest, sweetest thing.”

 Hospital gowns can leave you feeling cold and exposed, but wearing the same outfit for several days or weeks in a row is no fun either.
-Having a new, clean pair of pajamas can make a hospital stay much more comfortable.
+Having a new, clean pair of pajamas can make a hospital stay much more cozy and comfortable.
+Plus, it’s a great opportunity to show off some personality with funky patterns or bold colors!

 Melaney Niemiec wrote, “Comfortable and cozy pajamas.
 I love getting new cute pajamas while inpatient.
 It makes an awful situation a little better.”